 9. Stay Active on LinkedIn

-If you want someone to send people your way, you’re going to have to prove yourself and build that relationship.
+If you want someone to send you customer referrals, you’re going to have to prove yourself and build that relationship.
 There’s no better way than providing value first and sending them a referral.